syncfusion-content/winui-docs/winui/Installation/web-installer/how-to-install.md

 ---
 layout: post
-title: Installing Syncfusion WinUI web installer - Syncfusion&reg;
+title: Installing Syncfusion WinUI web installer - Syncfusion
-description: Learn here about how to install Syncfusion&reg; WinUI web installer after downloading from our Syncfusion&reg; website.
+description: Learn here about how to install Syncfusion WinUI web installer after downloading from our Syncfusion website.
 platform: winui
 control: Installation and Deployment
 documentation: ug
 ---

-# Installing Syncfusion&reg; WinUI web installer
+# Installing Syncfusion WinUI web installer

 ## Overview

-For the Essential Studio WinUI product, Syncfusion&reg; offers a Web Installer.
+For the Essential Studio WinUI product, Syncfusion offers a Web Installer.
 This installer alleviates the burden of downloading a larger installer.
 You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio products you have chosen.
 You can get the most recent version of Essential Studio Web Installer [here](https://www.syncfusion.com/downloads/latest-version).

 ## Installation

-The steps below show how to install Essential Studio&reg; WinUI Web Installer.
+The steps below show how to install Essential Studio WinUI Web Installer.

-1. Open the Syncfusion&reg; Essential Studio&reg; WinUI Web Installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion Essential Studio WinUI Web Installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

     ![Installer Extraction Wizard](images/Step-by-Step-Installation_img1.png)

     N> The installer wizard extracts the syncfusionessentialwinuiimages_{version}.exe dialog, which displays the package's unzip operation.

-2. The Syncfusion&reg; WinUI Web Installer's welcome wizard will be displayed.
+2. The Syncfusion WinUI Web Installer's welcome wizard will be displayed.
 Click the Next button.

     ![Welcome wizard](images/Step-by-Step-Installation_img2.png)